nadijac7/github-guide/git-guide.md

 what is the status of the git repo/directory I'm in

 - `git add .`
-add all the files to git's tracking system
+add all the files to git's tracking system.
+In git-speak, this is called `staging` your files.

-- `git commit -m "commit message"` commit changes (save) the changes to git's system the `-m` means message
+- `git commit -m "commit message"` commit (save) the changes to git's tracking system (the `-m` means messages).

 - `git remote add origin https://github.com/username/repository_name.git`
-You'll get the URL from Github's "New Repository" process tells git that github is a backup for this repository
+You'll get the URL from Github's "New Repository" process.
+This command tells git that github is a backup for this repository

 - `git push -u origin master`
-the standard command to push to your Github repo (don't worry too much about the different parts of it) (the Github repo added with `git remote add origin url`) this will probably ask you for your Github username and password after it finishes, your work will be backed up on the Github servers
+the standard command to push to your Github repo (the Github repo added with `git remote add origin url`).
+This will probably ask you for your Github username and password.
+After it finishes, your work will be backed up on the Github servers

 ## Guide - New Repository